 That disconnect is why SecTests exists.

-Alex teamed up with Dana Ortiz, who had spent years on the audit side and knew exactly how controls got checked without real validation.
-Together they built SecTests: a platform that runs actual security tests continuously, mapped directly to compliance frameworks so the audit evidence reflects reality.
+Alex teamed up with Dana Ortiz, who had spent years on the audit side and knew exactly how controls got checked without ongoing validation.
+Together they built SecTests: a platform that validates compliance controls continuously, so the evidence your auditor sees reflects your actual posture every day; not just once a year.

 We launched in 2020 out of Portland, Oregon.
-Today the team is around 20 people — security engineers, platform developers, and a small team focused on compliance framework coverage.
+Today the team is around 20 people: compliance specialists, platform developers, and a small team focused on framework coverage and evidence collection.
 We are profitable, independent, and not interested in building features nobody asked for.

 Security engineers, platform developers, and compliance specialists.